 Hi,

-Payment of Gratuity will be only at the time of exit , after completing 5 years ( or in case of any death of the employee - payment to be made to nominee of the Employee) only but in every Organisation Accounts Dept use to calculate the provision for Gratuity wherein all employees to be considered irrespective of years completed by them.
+Payment of Gratuity will be only at the time of exit, after completing 5 years (or in case of the death of the employee - payment to be made to the nominee of the employee) only.
+However, in every organization, the Accounts Department is used to calculate the provision for Gratuity wherein all employees are considered irrespective of the years completed by them.

 From India, Madras

-Payment of Gratuity will be only at the time of exit , after completing 5 years ( or in case of any death of the employee - payment to be made to nominee of the Employee) only but in every Organisation Accounts Dept use to calculate the provision for Gratuity wherein all employees to be considered irrespective of years completed by them.
+Payment of Gratuity will be only at the time of exit, after completing 5 years (or in case of the death of the employee - payment to be made to the nominee of the employee) only.
+However, in every organization, the Accounts Department is used to calculate the provision for Gratuity wherein all employees are considered irrespective of the years completed by them.

 From India, Madras

-As already pointed out in death cases there is no qualifying service.
-That is why the actuarial valuation is done which is based on probability theory.
-A provision is not a cost per se but it is only a protection in anticipation of a future cost.
-In the absence of such a provision the entire profits will be distributed among the employers, and in the subsequent year when there is a need for payment of gratuity they will have to take it from the working capital.
-That will have impact in the working capital and then may result in loss also.
+As already pointed out, in death cases, there is no qualifying service.
+That is why actuarial valuation is done, which is based on probability theory.
+A provision is not a cost per se, but it is only a protection in anticipation of a future cost.
+In the absence of such a provision, the entire profits will be distributed among the employers, and in the subsequent year when there is a need for payment of gratuity, they will have to take it from the working capital.
+This will have an impact on the working capital and may result in a loss.

 From India, Kannur